9 Story Media Group

-9 Story Media Group Inc. (formerly known as 9 Story Entertainment Inc.) is a Canadian media production and distribution company founded in September 2002 by Vince Commisso, Steve Jarosz, and Blake Tohana.
+9 Story Media Group (formerly known as 9 Story Entertainment) is a Canadian media production, animation studio, and distribution company founded in September 2002 by Vince Commisso and Steven Jarosz.

 History

 As 9 Story Entertainment

-The company was founded in September 2002 as 9 Story Entertainment by Vince Commisso and Steven Jarosz.
+The company was founded in September 2002 as 9 Story Entertainment by Vince Commisso and Steven Jarosz so Vince could work on Peep and the Big Wide World.

 On September 21, 2006, 9 Story launched an international distribution division headed by former Universal Studios executive, Natalie Osborne, known as 9 Story Enterprises.

 9 Story produced its first live-action series, Survive This, from 2008 to 2010.

 On September 20, 2011, 9 Story Entertainment became the co-producer and distributor of the animated series Arthur.
 9 Story would produce the series from seasons 16 to 19.

 On April 8, 2013, 9 Story announced that it would acquire the children's and family distribution library of CCI Entertainment; the acquisition was completed on July 24.